• Skip to primary navigation

 Besides family members, allow your church family to use their various spiritual gifts to help with pressing needs (Galatians 6:2).
 An older woman or a teenage young woman who’d like to earn some extra income may jump at the chance to help once a week for a month or two.

 How about bringing in an experienced and exciting teacher for each of your children’s subjects?
-This is possible through BJU Press Distance Learning.
+This is possible through using BJU Press Online.
 Another idea is to have a stock of educational videos, such as creation science videos, in your possession or from the library for those times when homeschooling seems impossible.
 A stack of well-chosen books can also promote independent learning.

 2. Set Realistic Goals